 By Thomas Nemel

-The Way to Eat Healthy and Help the Planet
+How to Eat Sustainably to Help Yourself and the Planet

 The food system contributes majorly to climate change.
 Depletion of fresh water resources, uncontrolled land use, and pollution of terrestrial and aquatic ecosystems through excessive phosphorus and nitrogen have a heavy impact on the environment.
 Our impact of the consumption on the environment will be felt more as the world’s population continues to swell.